arthurcornelio88/cabide-ai/PROMPT_TEMPLATES.md

 The model is {{activity}}.
 Technical: Preserve the shimmer of the fabric and the intricate details of the dress.
 Photography style: Vogue-style editorial, dramatic lighting, 50mm lens.

+**MODEL POSITIONING (STRICTLY ENFORCED)**:
+The model MUST be photographed DIRECTLY FROM THE FRONT.
+The camera must be positioned straight in front of the model.
+The model's body and face must be facing the camera head-on.
+NO side angles, NO 3/4 views, NO turning away.
+ONLY frontal view is acceptable for party dresses.

 CRITICAL: The {{garment_type}} shown in the reference image(s) must be EXACTLY reproduced with 100% color, texture, and design fidelity.